Let us know if you agree to cookies

 Failure to report could result in disciplinary action.
 Reports should be made to the head of finance and commercial (or the executive director for people and business support, if the concern relates to the head of finance and commercial).
 If individuals are not comfortable reporting their concerns to these role-holders, they should contact the CEO.

-The executive director for people and business support and the CEO will decide the appropriate course of action to be taken.
-This includes informing the chair of the board and the chair of the audit risk and assurance committee.
-They will do this if the concern has had (or may have) a material impact on (any of the following):
+The executive director for people and business support and the CEO will decide the appropriate course of action.
+This includes informing (any of the following):

 • Social Work England